 - Avoiding anything that causes seizures or black-outs.
 For Brad this was dehydration, becoming over-heated, hitting his head, energy drinks, alcohol, overexertion, strong chemical fumes, and the worst and hardest to control, stress.

-- Taking medication, such as Abilify, Celexa, Donepezil, and Diazepam as needed.
+- Taking prescribed medication as needed.
 This stuff all has side effects but sometimes it’s necessary.
 We went through several medicines before we found what helped Brad.

 - See your doctors.
 Rehab doctors, psychiatrists, psychologists, therapists, and family doctors.
 They can help, especially if you have to apply for SSDI or Social Security Disability Insurance.